 Google's information gain score rewards one thing: data the searcher has not already encountered.
-Not better prose.
-Not more thorough coverage.
-Not a fresher publish date.
+Better prose, more thorough coverage, and a fresher publish date do not move it.

 The standard content refresh workflow starts by reading what ranks, extracting what those posts cover, and rewriting the same points with better prose and a current date.
 Every team running that workflow arrives at the same output.